yirzhou/11785-Nutrient-Estimation/README.md

 ## Structure

+- [T76_NutrientAnalysis.pdf](./T76_NutrientAnalysis.pdf): report that details the problem statement, motivation, architectures, implementations, results and their analysis, and conclusion of the project.
 - results: evaluation of models' performance.
 - sample_data: some sample data used for training and testing.
 - src: The notebook file that contains implementation of the dataset, the models, the multi-task loss function, and evaluation.
 Each cell has an associated text element in markdown so everything should be fairly self-explanatory.